-A conflict of interest arises when your personal interests interfere with your ability to act in the best interests of the Company.
-Employees must discharge their responsibilities on the basis of what is in the best interest of the Company independent of personal consideration or relationships.
+A conflict of interest arises when an individual's personal or outside business interests (or the interests of a member of their family) interferes, or even appears to interfere, with their ability to act or make decisions in the best interests of the Company.
+Company Personnel must discharge their responsibilities on the basis of what is in the best interest of the Company independent of personal considerations or relationships.
 Non-employee directors must discharge their fiduciary duties as directors of the Company.

-Employees should disclose any potential conflicts of interest to the Human Resources Department, who can advise the employee as to whether or not the Company believes a conflict of interest exists.
-An employee should also disclose potential conflicts of interest involving the employee's spouse, siblings, parents, in-laws, children and other family members or members of the employee's household (related party transactions).
-The Company shall review and approve or disapprove of the related party transaction.
-In doing so, the Company shall review the material facts of all related party transactions and will take into account, among other factors it deems appropriate, whether the related party transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related party's interest in the related party transaction.
+Company Personnel other than directors and executive officers who have questions about potential conflicts of interest or who become aware of an actual or potential conflict of interest should discuss the matter with their supervisor or a member of the Human Resources Department.
+A supervisor or a member of the Human Resources Department may not authorize or approve conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first providing the General Counsel (or the CEO if the actual or potential conflict of interest matter concerns the General Counsel) with a written description of the activity and seeking the General Counsel's (or CEO's, if applicable) written approval.
+Company Personnel must disclose potential conflicts of interest involving their spouse, siblings, parents, in-laws, children and other family members or members of their household (related party transactions).
+The General Counsel (or CEO, if applicable) shall review and approve or disapprove of the related party transaction.
+In doing so, the General Counsel (or CEO, if applicable) shall review the material facts and will take into account, among other factors, whether the related party transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related party's interest in the related party transaction.

-Directors and executive officers must seek determinations and prior authorizations or approvals of potential conflicts of interest exclusively from the Audit Committee, in accordance with the Company's Related Party Transactions Policy.
+Directors and executive officers must seek determinations and prior authorizations or approvals of potential conflicts of interest exclusively from the Audit Committee of the Board of Directors, in accordance with the Company's Related Party Transactions Policy.